getguesstimate/guesstimate-app/README.md

   * `recorder.actionCounts` is an object that stores how many times each action type has been dispatched.
   * `recorder.renderCounts` is an object that stores how many times each tracked component has been rendered.
   * `recorder.selectorCounts` is an object that stores how many times each tracked selector was run.

+To track additional components or selectors, simply add the appropriate recorder methods into the lifecycle.
+In particular, for a component, insert the following:
+  * `window.recorder.recordMountEvent(this)` within `componentWillMount`
+  * `window.recorder.recordUnmountEvent(this)` within `componentWillUnmount`
+  * `window.recorder.recordRenderStartEvent(this)` within `componentWillUpdate`
+  * `window.recorder.recordRenderStopEvent(this)` within `componentDidUpdate`

+Within a selector, insert the following:
+  * `window.recorder.recordSelectorStart([NAME])` at the start of the selector's execution (or the start of the first selector within the selector chain).
+  * `window.recorder.recordSelectorStop([NAME], [DATA])` just before the selector returns, with data being any data you'd like to track in the timeline with that selector event (the return value is typical).